Cane toads in Australia: Predator effects

-Methods to control invasion in Australia
+Methods to control spread of cane toads in Australia

-Currently, most attempts to curtail the invasion of cane toads have been unsuccessful.
+Currently, most attempts to decrease the invasion of cane toads have been unsuccessful.
 Many of these strategies involve the physical trapping of toads, but these methods also capture unintended native species.
 Since the largest selective pressure on cane toads currently is intraspecies competition, these physical removals often only improve the conditions for untrapped toads.
 Also, since migration is high, any area purged of toads would most likely be reinvaded quickly.

 Many new ideas have been proposed to control the cane toad population.
 Some have suggested introducing a native viral or bacterial pest of the toads, but this has potential to once again invade native species.
 Two similar strategies have been proposed, both of which focus on fecundity.
 One involves the release of sterile males into the population.
 These males would compete for resources with other males, while themselves not being able to reproduce.
 A second strategy would be to insert a gene in female toads, which would allow them to only create male offspring.
 In theory, this would limit the reproductive rates and control the population.
 Determining the efficacy and dangers of these approaches is difficult, as these methods have never been attempted, especially on a large scale.

 On 13 June 2012, news reports cited a new research breakthrough regarding cane toad control.
 Cane toad tadpoles are attracted to the toxin produced by adults and spawn as they are believed to cannibalize toad spawn as a food source.
 Researchers used cane toad toxin to successfully lure cane toad tadpoles, implying that in controlled areas, tadpoles could be captured and eradicated.